Idel-Oussama/OussamaIDEL/README.md

 - 🔭 I’m currently working on developing myself in different tech skills
 - 🌱 I’m currently learning anything about A.I
-- 📫 How to reach me: @Oussama_IDEL
+- 📫 How to reach me: LinkedIn:Idel Oussama
-- ⚡ Fun fact: i hate league of legends ;(